Skip to content

 A funds flow statement — also called a funds flow memo or closing funds flow — is the document that maps exactly how money moves on closing day.
 It identifies every source of funds (who is putting money in), every use of funds (who is receiving money), and the precise amounts and wire instructions for each transfer.

 In a straightforward acquisition, the funds flow might fit on a single page: buyer sends purchase price to seller, minus an escrow deposit.
-In a leveraged transaction with rollover equity, working capital adjustments, multiple holdbacks, and transaction expense reimbursements, the funds flow can run to ten or more pages and involve a dozen separate wire transfers.
+In an AI company transaction with rollover equity for the founding team, IP escrow for model ownership representations, model-performance earnout structures, and GPU infrastructure carve-outs, the funds flow can run to fifteen or more pages and involve a dozen separate wire transfers and several contingent payment schedules.

 The funds flow memo is not a legal formality.
 It is the operational blueprint for closing.
 Every dollar must balance — total sources must equal total uses — and every party must agree on the numbers before a single wire is sent.
-Errors in the funds flow are among the most common causes of closing delays, and in cross-border transactions, they can trigger regulatory complications that are difficult to unwind.
+For AI company transactions, this alignment is particularly important: founders who focus on the headline deal price without reviewing the funds flow memo often discover late that escrow holdbacks, talent retention reserves, and IP indemnification reserves significantly reduce the day-one cash they receive.

 Why Funds Flow Matters